Our Small Mine Approach

 - May provide dilution-free funds to explore other areas of the property

-A key driver of this strategy is First Nations support, including potential investment and employment.
+A key driver of this strategy is Indigenous support, including potential investment and employment.

 Environmental and related studies are estimated to take less than one year to complete if the permit application proceeds through the regulatory process as a "small mine" application under the British Columbia Mines Act.